ontolex/morph/index.md

 <objectProperty property="rdfs:label">generates</objectProperty>

 <div property="rdfs:comment">
-<dfn>Generates</dfn> connects a rule to the form generated from it.
+The <dfn>generates</dfn> property connects a rule to the form generated from it.
 </div>

 <div class="description">